Shajar87/Shajar87/README.md

 # 💼 Mohd Shajar | Data Analyst & AI Enthusiast

 ### 🚀 About Me
-I’m a passionate Data Analyst with a knack for solving complex business problems through data-driven insights and machine learning.
+I’m a passionate Data Scientist with a knack for solving complex business problems through data-driven insights and machine learning.
 With hands-on experience in Python, SQL, Power BI, and machine learning, I’ve worked on projects that include customer churn prediction, cohort analysis, and deep learning models for real-time applications.
 My goal is to leverage data science to drive innovation and impact at scale.

 ---